The Tree of Life, Bahrain 360 Virtual Tour

 The Tree of Life or Shajarat-al-Hayat in Bahrain is a remarkable tree, a tree in the desert.
 Located 10 km from Askar and some 3.5 km west from Jaww, this 32-feet tall Prosopis cineraria has been making a seemingly impossible living out of dry sand for approximately 400 years.
 There is no apparent source of water and other vegetation for miles around.
 The mystery of the survival of the tree has made it a legend.

 The mystery status of the Tree of Life in Bahrain is somewhat exaggerated.
-The ground, where the tree grows, is just some 9 – 12 m above the sea level and groundwater level in this location is higher than the sea level.
+The ground, where the tree grows, is just some 9 – 12 m above sea level and the groundwater level in this location is higher than sea level.
 Not too far from the tree are seen ponds with water.
-The air here often is also humid – and mesquite is well adapted to gain the moisture from the air as well.
-Closer inspection of the area shows other trees nearby.
+The air here often is also humid – and mesquite is well adapted to gain moisture from the air as well.
+A closer inspection of the area shows other trees nearby.
 One smaller tree grows some 850 meters to the north from the Tree of Life.

 The tree is a local tourist attraction, as it is the only major tree growing in the area.
-It is visited by approximately 50,000 tourists every year and the tree often is damaged by graffiti carvings.
-Recently, an iron fence has been put around to protect the tree from vandals.
+50,000 tourists visit every year and the tree often is damaged by graffiti carvings.